vahitevyapan/weather/README.md

-Simple Weather app with reactjs
+Simple weather app with reactjs